 Religion also deals with similar issues, although its primary focus is transcendence.
 The main focus of religion is to define what we mean by transcendence (e.g. the nature of the soul and God), and how one would attain this transcendence from the current material state.
 In the simplest case, we can equate a good moral life here with the process of transcendence, thereby collapsing the difference between religious demands of transcendence and cultural demands of material happiness.
 In other more complex situations, we may pit material happiness and transcendence against each other: e.g. supposing that transcendence involves renunciation, austerity, and sacrifice.

 Clearly, both religion and culture are involved with the question of happiness.
 The difference is that culture seeks happiness here and now, while religion seeks it in the afterlife.
 A significant struggle between these two ideas of happiness can exist.
-Which of these needs wins over the other, how their contradictions are resolved, and what happens when these contradictions cannot be resolved, are questions that I will try ponder here.
+Which of these needs wins over the other, how their contradictions are resolved, and what happens when these contradictions cannot be resolved, are questions that I will try to ponder here.

 Before we try to address the interaction between culture and religion, let’s put their tensions in perspective by considering a few examples of different religions and cultures.